Biomaterial control of multicellular assembly

 We study how cell traction forces transmitted through the matrix to neighboring cells mediates vasculogenic assembly.

-Collaborators: Andrew Putnam, Adam Helms
+Collaborators: Andrew Putnam

 Relevant publications: